sharma-ujjwal/files/README - Copy.md

         Item.Text = Replace(Item.Text, "[-]", "[+]") ' Change [-] to [+]
         Item.Tag = "Collapsed" ' Mark as collapsed

-        ' Remove child items
+        ' Remove child items from the ListView
         For Each child In childItems
             If child.Tag = Item.Key Then
-                child.Remove ' Remove the child item from the ListView End If
+                ' Remove the child item from the ListView by its Key Me.ListView1.ListItems.Remove child.Key
+            End If
         Next child
     End If
 End Sub